neuronflow/BraTS-Toolkit/README.md

 Further, NVIDIA Docker Toolkit needs to be installed (installation instructions here: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker and here: https://neuronflow.github.io/BraTS-Preprocessor/#dockerinstallation ).

 ## Issues
-When running into issues please use the issue tracker here on Github: https://github.com/neuronflow/BraTS-Toolkit/issues So others can profit and contribute as well.
+When running into issues, please use the issue tracker here on Github: https://github.com/neuronflow/BraTS-Toolkit/issues So others can profit and contribute as well.

 ## Citation
-If you use BraTS Toolkit please cite:
+If you use BraTS Toolkit, please cite:

 https://www.frontiersin.org/articles/10.3389/fnins.2020.00125/full